If you haven’t already seen it, the April 29 cover of Newsweek was pretty groundbreaking. You can read it here.

 - In rural Nepal, some girls and women are banished to sheds when they have their period.

 - Arunachalam Muruganantham is known as India’s Menstrual Man.
-He’s revolutionizing life for thousands of women and girls with his invention: a machine that makes affordable sterilized sanitary pads.
+He’s revolutionising life for thousands of women and girls with his invention: a machine that makes affordable sterilized sanitary pads.

 - ZanaAfrica Foundation provides sanitary pads and education to girls in Kenya.
 This year, the charity was given a four year $2.6 million grant from the Bill and Melinda Gates Foundation.
 The money will fund a pioneering study looking at the impact of providing sanitary pads and girl-focussed reproductive health education.